Newton Creek Hut

 Condition

-Newton Creek Hut was repainted inside and out and resealed, by DOC in 2004.
-A fairly severe rat infestation developed around 2012, with the animals chewing their way in at several key locations.
-The smell in the Hut could get quite overpowering with rat shit often accumulating in thick pockets.
-The situation seemed to have had a flow-on effect on the human visitors, who began to leave their own trash behind.
-A fair amount of the framing, floor abutting the walls, and some of the sub floor framing and piles, was rotting, and holes had developed.
+Newton Creek Hut was repainted inside and out and resealed by DOC in 2004.
+A fairly severe rat infestation developed around 2012, and the stench was overpowering with piles of shit accumulating in various pockets.
+This seemed to have had a flow-on effect on human visitors, who began to leave their own trash behind.
+A fair amount of the framing, floor abutting the walls, and some of the sub-floor and piles, were rotting.
 The roof and woodshed also needed replacing.
-Rob and his crew, Eric Saggers, Peter Mortlock, and John Charles, effectively did a rebuild, stripping the Hut back to its frame and rebuilding and relining it.
+Rob and his crew, comprising Eric Saggers, Peter Mortlock, and John Charles, stripped the Hut back to its frame and rebuilt and relining it.
+A layer of ply was laid on the floor and a new roof added.

 Newton Creek Hut is a standard NZFS S81, 4-bunk design.
 It was built in 1962 to replace an old internal affairs hut already on the site.
 Newton had an open fire initially, and this was removed in the late 1970's and replaced with a wood burner.
 The Hut interior was lined at some point.
 Water is from the Creek, and there is a toilet.
 A woodshed was added in 2017.
 The Hut site is fairly shady, and damp, and doesn't get much sun in the winter.
 Finding dry firewood can be an issue and folk don't always replace what they use.
 It can take a bit of time and energy fossicking dead standing wood from the bush surrounds, or the odd bit of driftwood from the creekbed.